Thousand Oaks, CA

 Who can haul construction & demolition waste in Thousand Oaks?

-In order to uphold high levels of service, maintain consistent reporting methods and ensure compliance and good business practices, the City utilizes a Limited Franchise system for temporary waste collection.
+The City utilizes a Limited Franchise system for temporary waste collection, which includes construction & demolition waste hauling.
 Currently there are four Limited Franchise haulers who are authorized to provide temporary waste collection service in Thousand Oaks.

 Additionally, property owners or construction contractors may self-haul debris using their own vehicles.